carstenbauer/JuliaHLRS24/exercises/Day3/README.md

 ### `1_montecarlo_pi_multithreading`

-**Learnings:** multithreading a simple algorithm, balancing uniform and non-uniform workload.
+**Learnings:** multithreading a simple algorithm, uniform and non-uniform workload.

 In this exercise, you will parallelize the famous Monte Carlo algorithm that can produce the value of π=3.141... with desirable precision.
 Specifically, you will parallelize the algorithm using Julia's multithreading tools (e.g. `@threads` and `@spawn`).